alecryan88/one_bite/README.md

 https://onebite.app is a mobile application created by Barstool Sports, a leading sports and pop culture media company.
 The mobile application allows users to review pizza restaurants in their area and give a short description of their experience along with an overall score.
 The app has a web version that exposes an API where review data can be downloaded.

 ## Motivation
-The motivation for this project is primarily to gain experience using Apache Airflow, DBT & Snowflake.
+The motivation for this project is primarily to demonstratee experience using Apache Airflow & DBT.
 A secondary goal of the project is to showcase SQL and Tableau proficiency.
+The final, and most important goal, is to find the best Pizza in my area.

 ## Architecture